Tragetaschen/meta-aspnet/README.md

 There has always been Mono available as the .NET implementation outside the Windows universe.
 Mono as runtime isn't "officially" supported by Microsoft, but that only means that you cannot pay Microsoft to give you support.
-ASP.NET 5 is actively tested and verified on Mono by the ASP.NET team (for example through CI builds) and overall has been a viable platform.
+ASP.NET Core is actively tested and verified on Mono by the ASP.NET team (for example through CI builds) on a "best effort" basis and overall has been a viable platform.
+Your author has tested the 1.0 RTM version with mono 4.4 on his embedded i.MX6 ARM platform.

-However, there are subtle differences in the implementations that have bitten ASP.NET 5 in the past and still do.
-The current 4.2 versions of Mono (as of 2015-12-16) don't work with ASP.NET 5 and result in random hangs.
-I have sucessfully tested `PREFERRED_VERSION_mono[-native]="4.0.4.1"` on an ARM platform, when the patches in this layer (especially the IL_0057 one) are applied.
-But overall, let me emphasize that things keep improving considerably.

 On the horizon, there is a second option for the .NET Runtime, namely .NET Core which is provided by Microsoft directly.
-Currently, this runtime is ported to Windows/ARM and Linux/x64 and any porting efforts to Linux/ARM are currently (confirmed on 2016-01-05 in the Standup Meeting) at a low priority.
-In addition, the build environment for that is hard to set up outside of Ubuntu, so this repository doesn't yet contain anything in that direction.
+Currently, this runtime is already ported to Windows/ARM and Linux/x64 and porting efforts to Linux/ARM are currently underway with the introduction of [Samsung in the .NET Foundation Technical Steering Group](http://www.dotnetfoundation.org/blog/samsung-join-tsg).
+I expect this repo to include actual .NET Core support in addition to Mono in the future.